Active Disturbance Rejection Control (ADRC) Toolbox for MATLAB/Simulink: Introduction

 \section{Introduction}

-With the development of modern control techniques, new reliable tools for rapid prototyping are being developed alongside.
-Intensive expansion of the MATLAB\slash Simulink\footnote{MATLAB and Simulink are registered trademarks of the MathWorks, Inc.} software environment over the past decade in both academia and industry strongly supports the current trend of using high-level programming for designing, analyzing, and applying control systems.
-Analyzing the market and the scientific literature, one may find a variety of such software toolboxes supporting the synthesis of control systems, with emphasis on e.g. identification of dynamic systems \cite{CEPUNIT}, modeling and solving optimization problems \cite{YALMIPtoolbox}, signal differentiators \cite{REDtoolbox}, disturbance observers \cite{DOBtoolbox}, intelligent control based on brain emotional learning \cite{BELBICtoolbox}), fractional-order control~\cite{FOMCONtoolbox}, or rapid prototyping~\cite{Momir}.
+With the development of modern control techniques, new reliable tools for rapid prototyping are being developed.
+The intensive expansion of the MATLAB\slash Simulink\footnote{MATLAB and Simulink are registered trademarks of MathWorks, Inc.} software environment over the past decade in both academia and industry strongly supports the current trend of using high-level programming for designing, analysing, and applying control systems.
+By analysing the market and scientific literature, one can find various software toolboxes that support the synthesis of control systems, with emphasis on identifying dynamic systems \cite{CEPUNIT}, modelling and solving optimisation problems \cite{YALMIPtoolbox}, signal differentiators \cite{REDtoolbox}, disturbance observers \cite{DOBtoolbox}, fractional-order control~\cite{FOMCONtoolbox}, aerospace vehicle applications~\cite{AeroToolbox}, or rapid prototyping~\cite{Momir}.